Nandini (TV series): Season 1 (In Chronological order)

-A few weeks later

 On the night of a full moon, on her 26th birthday, Nandini attains a female form identical to Ganga.
 But no one knows the true form of Nandini's appearance.
 Meanwhile, Rajashekar is scared that his son will discover Ganga's murder and commands Bhairavi to disguise herself as Ganga and return to the palace to obtain the Kala Chakras.
 Nandini makes use of this chance and captures Bhairavi, kills Namboothiri and enters the palace posing as Ganga to search for the Kala Chakras.
 Madhavi, the final murderer of Parvathy, emerges from her long penance to try and kill Nandini.
 Rajashekar, sensing danger, pleads for forgiveness when Ganga returns.
 It soon becomes clear that Nandini and Ganga look identical.

 A few days later, Nandini kills two other murderers- Vichu and Rajashekar, which causes Ganga to misunderstand her.
 Bhairavi, now reformed, forgives Arun and assists Nandini in her quest for the Kala Chakras.
 Meanwhile, Janaki kills Dharmaraj and Saamundi to protect her family.
 Madhavi seeks the assist of Janaki's spirit to help her kill Nandini.
 Janaki agrees to protect her family from Nandini.
 Ganga initially tries to kill Nandini but eventually learns from Seiyanayagi that they are sisters.
 The two join forces, but fate separates them once again when Madhavi gains possession of all three Kala Chakras and resurrects Namboothiri.

 The entire family now realize the evil intentions of Madhavi and Namboothiri.
 Together, Madhavi and Namboothiri trap Nandini in the Kaatu Amman temple.
 Their plan is thwarted when Ganga gives Nandini the three Kala Chakras.
 With Janaki’s spirit helping her, Nandini kills both Namboothiri and Madhavi.
 Contrary to Parvathy’s dying wish that the entire Rajashekar family be destroyed, Nandini chooses to spare the remaining members and turns herself into a stone serpent as penance.
 Ganga is heartbroken by their separation, but Nandini promises to visit her once every year.
 Ganga later becomes pregnant, and the family begins a new, peaceful life.
 Though separated, the bond between Nandini and Ganga remains unbreakable.
 The final episode focuses on their enduring sisterhood.